Azykan/Final-Project/README.md

 4. Which songs that haven't been in the Top 20 are likely to make it to the Top 20 based on their attributes, compared to attributes of past Top 20 songs?

-## Source Data
+# Data

-Below are the sources that we will be using to answer the questions stated above.
+We needed the following data to answer these questions

-https://charts.spotify.com/charts/overview/global
+- Artist Name
+- Track Name
+- Genre
+- Number of Streams
+- Week
+- Breakdown of top songs vs non-top songs
+- Song attributes such as tempo, danceability, volume, etc.

+## Data Sources

+We are using the Spotify Web API(https://developer.spotify.com/documentation/web-api/quick-start/) for Top 200 Fan-Based Global Weekly Songs as the data source for this project.

+This is spotify's user-facing Top 200 Weekly Chart: https://charts.spotify.com/charts/overview/global

-### Flow Chart
+### ETL Flow Chart
 ![Flowchart Template - Main Frame](https://user-images.githubusercontent.com/97486216/180625518-b455c657-8762-4bd9-8033-e78cecdcbbaf.jpg)

 ### Database